Carfentanil

-Carfentanil or carfentanyl, sold under the brand name Wildnil, is a very potent opioid analgesic which is used in veterinary medicine to anesthetize large animals such as elephants and rhinoceroses.
+Carfentanil or carfentanyl, formerly sold under the brand name Wildnil, is an extremely potent opioid analgesic used in veterinary medicine to anesthetize large animals such as elephants and rhinoceroses.
+It is a structural analogue of the synthetic opioid analgesic fentanyl.
 It is typically administered in this context by tranquilizer dart.
-Carfentanil has also been used in humans for imaging of opioid receptors.
+Carfentanil has also been used in humans to image opioid receptors.
 It has additionally been used as a recreational drug, typically by injection, insufflation, or inhalation.
 Deaths have been reported in association with carfentanil.

 Effects and side effects of carfentanil in humans are similar to those of other opioids and include euphoria, relaxation, pain relief, pupil constriction, drowsiness, sedation, slowed heart rate, low blood pressure, lowered body temperature, loss of consciousness, and suppression of breathing.
-The effects of carfentanil, including overdose, can be reversed by the opioid antagonists naloxone and naltrexone, though higher or more doses than usual may be necessary compared to other opioids.
-Carfentanil is a structural analogue of the synthetic opioid analgesic fentanyl.
+The effects of carfentanil, including overdose, can be reversed by the opioid antagonists naloxone and naltrexone, though higher doses than usual may be necessary compared to other opioids.
 It acts as an ultrapotent and highly selective agonist of the μ-opioid receptor.

-Carfentanil was first synthesized in 1974 by a team of chemists at Janssen Pharmaceutica which included Paul Janssen.
+Carfentanil was first synthesized in 1974 by a team of chemists at Janssen Pharmaceuticals which included Paul Janssen.
 It was introduced into veterinary medicine in 1986.
 Carfentanil is legally controlled in most jurisdictions.

 Uses

 Veterinary use

-Chosen for its high therapeutic index, carfentanil was first sold in 1986 under the brand name "Wildnil" for use in combination with an α2-receptor agonist as a tranquilizing agent for large mammals like hippos, rhinos, and elephants.
-Commercial production of Wildnil ceased in 2003; the drug is now available only in compounded form.
+Chosen for its high therapeutic index, carfentanil was first sold in 1986 under the brand name "Wildnil" for use in combination with an α2-receptor agonist as a tranquilizing agent for ungulates like hippos, rhinos, and elephants, and large carnivores.
+Commercial production of Wildnil ceased in 2003; the drug is now available only in compounded form and not available for veterinary use due to human abuse.
+Since then, etorphine has become the standard tranquilizing agent for large mammals, with diprenorphine as the preferred reversal agent.
+Diprenorphine was also used previously to reverse the effects of carfentanil.